| Title: | 'Python' Style String Functions |

 A character vector to be checked. |

-indicating whether the corresponding element of string
+indicating whether the corresponding element of string is completely

 alphanumeric.